graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 - one or more Alternate object Type references

 The order of Alternates is significant.
-An Alternate must not include itself, recursively.
+An Alternate must not reference itself, even recursively.
 Alternates may include Collections, but not nullability.

 An object Type reference may be an Internal, Simple or another object Type.
 If an object Type it may have Type Arguments of object Type references.

-An object is defined with an optional extended Type and has one or more Fields.
+A object is defined with an optional Parent Type and has one or more Fields.
-An object can not extend itself, even recursively.

 A Field is defined with at least: